CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/text/regex/regex-parsing-failed-exception.md

 ---
 title: "RegexParsingFailedException"
 linkTitle: "RegexParsingFailedException"
-description: "The exception thrown when a property is provided with an invalid regex value."
+description: "The exception thrown when a property is provided with invalid regex syntax."
 ---

 # {{% param title %}}